-Gretta has been in her position for five years.
+Gretta is beginning her seventh year in her position.
 She came to us with a collection of skills and experience that make her uniquely qualified to direct and implement our non-dogmatic religious education program.

 After a 20-year career in the business world, Gretta earned a Masters in Secondary Education from Long Island University's CW Post campus, and then a second Masters in Counseling with certifications in School Counseling and Mental Health Counseling from Long Island University's Brentwood Campus.
 She taught and served as a guidance counselor in several local middle and high schools.
 Gretta also serves on the Board of Directors of the Long Island Area Council of Unitarian Universalist Congregations (LIAC) and has taught at LIAC's Sophia Fahs summer camp on Shelter Island.
 She is also the past-president of the Metro NY Chapter of LREDA (the Liberal Relgious Educators Association).

 "This is a value-based religious education program.
 We're currently using a curriculum called Tapestry of Faith that has sections about world religions, about Unitarian Universalist ideals and values, and about Unitarian Universalist history and traditions.
 Of course, we also make the lessons engaging and age-appropriate.
 We want the children and youth to have fun and make friends with children and youth who share the same values that they do.
 I work with the RE Committee, our RE leaders and parents to make that happen."

 The UUFSB religious education program has over 80 children registered, from infants to senior high school youth.
 The program is not limited to the children of UUFSB members and is always open for new enrollments.
 Gretta encourages parents to attend one or more religious education sessions at UUFSB with their child to get a feel for the program.